Annuities provide steady reliable income.

 Electing Not to Take Payments

 If you have no need for income from the funds that have accumulated in your annuity, you can leave the funds there and have the annuity transferred to your beneficiary at your death.
-However, keep in mind that with qualified annuities you usually must begin taking mandatory minimum distributions at age 70 ½ or 72 (if born after June 30, 1949), and there is the Step-Up tax basis consideration (see below).
+However, keep in mind that with qualified annuities you usually must begin taking mandatory minimum distributions at age 73, and there is the Step-Up tax basis consideration (see below).

 Factors that Determine Your Monthly Payment